saitsharipov/facial_landmarks/README.md

 ![img.png](images/my_place.png)

+### 🌠 Model's work:

-### 🌠 Visualization of the model's work in the photos of my friends:
+* Visualization of the model's work in the photos of my friends:

 ![](images/result_on_my_freinds_photos.png)